+Few thoughts from John on overall framing:

+We expect functional redundancy to be low where species richness is low, but there may be areas of high functional diversity and low redundancy (in theory).

+A major contribution is the identification of what species are contributing locally (as opposed to globally) to functional diversity.
+We approach this by first identifying FR and F-red hotspots/coldspots and then identifying the key species.
+We show: 1) the same species are not critical in all areas (though some contribute very strongly to many areas); and 2) previously overlooked (lower ranked FUSE species) are important for low redundancy areas.

+In a way this provides a warming that global estimates of species’ contributions to functional diversity may overlook key contributions to hotspots and thus more regional/local functional diversity.

+Figures S3 and S4 should be combined into one figure and put into the main text.

+Our main message is not clear: is it that functional diversity hotspots are supported by many different taxa?
+In fact, how many species rank in top 10 across all the hotspots?
+That would be a useful thing to know.

+Is it that functional redundancy and functional richness areas are different?
+I guess we would expect this, but I guess the more relevant thing is identifying the important species within these low redundancy areas that would be overlooked globally?

+Is it linear, story, of a message: where and what are the hotspots and who sustains them?

-Results
+Results and Discussion

-Global distributions of SR, FRic, FRed and their hotspots/coldspots
+Global distributions of SR, FRic, FRed

-Species richness concentrated along continental shelves and peaked in the tropical belt (Figure 1A).
+Species richness concentrated along continental shelves and peaked in the subtropics and tropical belt (Figure 1A).

-Functional richness followed a similar pattern given the strong correlation with species richness (Supplementary figure S2B), showing more localised peaks in Baja California (Mexico), the Galapagos Islands (Equador), and the Central Indo-Pacific (Figure 1B).

-Deviations between species and functional richness concentrated in the coastal and oceanic waters of high temperate and polar latitudes and in the Central Indo-Pacific, where species communities spanned the functional space up to 16% more than what was expected based on the number of species present (Supplementary figure S2A).
+Despite the expected correlation with species richness and functional richness (R = xx, p = ; Supplementary figure S2B), functional richness (volume of trait space) showed divergences from that of species richness.
+Specifically, high latitudes, the coast of Chile and the Central Indo-Pacific display a functional richness up to 16% higher than expected based on species numbers (Supplementary figure S2A).
+Furthermore,

+there were stronger localised peaks in California (USA and Mexico), the Galapagos Islands (Ecuador), and most significantly, the Central Indo-Pacific (Figure 1B).

-Functional redundancy peaked in the Caspian Sea, while it remained consistently low across polar latitudes, where marine megafaunal species richness was at its lowest (Figure 1C).
+Functional redundancy (remind the reader here how this was calculated as I did for FRic) peaked in the Caspian Sea, reflecting the cluster of functionally similar sturgeons occupying this region, while it remained consistently low across polar latitudes, where marine megafaunal richness was the lowest (Figure 1C).

-Clade-specific analyses revealed that while SR and FRic of bony fish (Figure S1D and S1E) and sharks (Figure S1G and S1H) followed the global patterns previously observed, diversity of marine mammals had the most distinguished spatial distribution: SR extended further into pelagic waters (Figure S1A), and peaks of FRic mirrored peaks of deviation between global SR and FRic (Figure S1B).
+Clade-specific analyses revealed that while SR and FRic of bony fish (Figure S1D and S1E) and sharks (Figure S1G and S1H) followed the global patterns previously observed, diversity of marine mammals had a different distribution: SR extended further into pelagic waters (Figure S1A), and peaks of FRic mirrored peaks of deviation between global SR and FRic (e.g., (Figure S1B).
 Marine mammals also drove patterns of low redundancy at polar latitudes (Figure S1C), while boy fish were responsible for high redundancy in the Caspian Sea (Figure S1F).

+[INSERT DISCUSSION FOR THIS SECTION]

+Hotspots/coldspots

-When we complemented hotspots of species and functional richness with coldspots of functional redundancy, we observed a 51% spatial congruence between SR and FRic but no overlap with FRed (Figure 1D).
+When we compared hotspots of species and functional richness with coldspots of functional redundancy, we observed a 51% spatial congruence between SR and FRic but, as expected, no overlap with FRed (Figure 1D).

-SR and FRic coincided across 27 marine provinces along the coasts of USA, Mexico, Equador, Venezuela, from Senegal to Angola, South Africa and Mozambique, China, Taiwan, Japan, Burundi, Thailand, Cambodia, Vietnam, Malaysia, Indonesia, Timor Leste, Philippines, Australia, New Caledonia, and Papua New Guinea.
+SR and FRic overlapped? in 27 marine provinces along the coasts of USA, Mexico, Ecuador, Venezuela, from Senegal to Angola, South Africa and Mozambique, China, Taiwan, Japan, Burundi, Thailand, Cambodia, Vietnam, Malaysia, Indonesia, East Timor, Philippines, Australia, New Caledonia, and Papua New Guinea.